raspberrychris/3dprintersking/content/posts/elegoo-saturn-msla-3d-printer.md

 **3D Printer Weight:** 29.6 pounds

 So what actually do you get with this 3D Printer?
 How does it compare to other 3D Printers on the market?
-What are the key features of the [**ELEGOO Saturn MSLA 3D Printer**](https://www.amazon.com/gp/product/B086283SQJ/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B086283SQJ&linkId=c3584767634339cc59df95ca77ba2401)?
+And what are the key features of the [**ELEGOO Saturn MSLA 3D Printer**](https://www.amazon.com/gp/product/B086283SQJ/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B086283SQJ&linkId=c3584767634339cc59df95ca77ba2401)?

 Find the answers to all of these questions below in our review of this stunning looking 3D Printer.
 If you can’t wait, and want to jump straight to the review click the link below to jump straight to the product page.

 ![](/uploads/1d6170bb-4728-4f4c-9663-31585f36e1bd.jpeg)